 In 2018, around 5,000 PhD’s completed their PhD trajectory.
 This has been an upward trend for years with an average growth of 3.6% per year.
 PhD’s therefore cover a large group of higher educated people in the Netherlands and it is therefore important that the interests of all these PhD’s are represented by an organization such as the PNN.

 To ensure the (long term) vision of PNN is more clear, we have established three focal points that are inextricably linked to PNN.
-Furthermore, problems, points of view and goals have been formulated for each portfolio, which is published in our Policy plan.
+Furthermore, problems, points of view and goals have been formulated for each portfolio, which is published in our Strategic plan.

 - Investing in science is investing in PhD’s